Arjun9747/Devops-Docs/k8s/Istio.md

 Istio Ambient Mesh is a new architecture introduced by the Istio project to offer sidecar-less service mesh capabilities.
 It provides the same key benefits of Istio (like traffic control, observability, and security), without requiring sidecar proxies (like Envoy) to be injected into every pod.

+A VirtualService defines how traffic is routed to a service based on conditions like:

+URL path

+Headers

+Hostname

+Percentage of traffic

+Source

+This is useful for traffic management, canary releases, A/B testing, and blue-green deployments.